-You may have read threads in the subreddit, or external sources such as Monevator or Tim Hale’s Smarter Investing, about passive investing and decided that the best thing for you to invest your money in is a global equity tracker.
+You may have read threads in the subreddit, or other sources such as Monevator or Tim Hale's Smarter Investing, about passive investing and decided that the best thing for you to invest your money in is a global equity tracker.

 That's easy, since there are funds out there that do exactly that, and they are the best path for 99% of investors.
 You can read about them here.
 The following article shows a much more complex approach which might save a small amount of money for those with over £100k of investments.